hristo-voynovski/cook-idea/TASKS_AND_TODOS.md

 ### Features to add:

 - [x] Select ingredients for recipe search
-- [ ] Improve site responsiveness
+- [x] Improve site responsiveness
-- [ ] Configure searchbar for mobile and desktop
+- [x] Configure searchbar for mobile and desktop
+- [ ] Add ready in minutes to search cards and recipe details view
+- [ ] Make menu on mobile close when clicked outside of it
+- [ ] Move dark/light mode icon outside of hamburger on mobile

 ### Bugs:
 - [x] add a unified loading indicator for RecipeOfTheDay and FeaturedRecipes